Sagisak/CGA_KelasA_Grup2_UAS/README.md

 - When opening the folders and files in unity, you will see an error prompt talking about updates.
 Do not worry as that is just a minor error that doesn't contribute to the project as it is one of the dependecies we use to create the game A* project where one of the files is trying a newer version of the game and try to make a connection to the internet.
 However, unity has disclose stating this is a insecure connection not allowed.
 Nontheless, it doesnt bother with the project at all.

 ## References and assets
-Here are a few assets and assets that we use to make this project happen:
+Here are a few assets and references that we use to make this project happen:
 - https://sketchfab.com/3d-models/ant-dab7080251674ef98fc83b7604be2ffc (ant)
 - https://www.youtube.com/watch?v=DBjd7NHMgOE (This is a tutorial with series of videos, but I will plug in one of the videos)
 - https://assetstore.unity.com/packages/essentials/tutorial-projects/tower-defense-template-107692 (tower)